oviche/oviche.github.io/_posts/2023-06-20-The Analysis of Redline Stealer.md

 # Intro

-- In this post, I will cover the details of the analysis of info stealer malware called **RedLine stealer** which is currently one of the trends.
-In the case covered in this post, the malware masquerades as a cheating module for the GTA game.
+- In this post, I will cover the details of my analysis for info-stealer malware called **RedLine stealer** which is currently one of the trends.
+Regarding the case covered in this post, the malware masquerades as a cheating module for the GTA game.

 # The kill-chain

+-